samuelcharberet/intake_rate_experiment/README.md

 ## Reproducible environment

 This project uses the renv package that creates a reproducible environment.
 The libraries required to run this project are contained in the [`renv/`](https://github.com/samuelcharberet/intake_rate_experiment/tree/master/renv/) directory.
 The lockfile, [`renv.lock`](https://github.com/samuelcharberet/intake_rate_experiment/tree/master/renv.lock), records enough metadata about every package that it can be re-installed on a new machine.
 The project's [`.Rprofile`](https://github.com/samuelcharberet/intake_rate_experiment/tree/master/.Rprofile) is run automatically every time you start R (in the project), and renv uses it to configure your R session to use the project library.
 This ensures that once you turn on renv for a project, it stays on, until you deliberately turn it off.
+When opening this project, renv will automatically bootstrap itself, downloading and installing the appropriate version of renv.
+It will also ask you if you want to download and install all the packages it needs by running `renv::restore()`.

 ## Citation